AHEC Scholars FAQ

 Option B: (2) Self-paced virtual trainings

-See Canvas site for examples.
+See the LMS site for examples.
 We are flexible with what qualifies for this requirement and welcome you to get creative with what you want to do!

 When and where are the classes held?